 - 1. Right-click on the marker. - 2.
 Choose Remove marker to remove the marker, choose Remove all markers to remove all the markers from the Timeline.

 Effects packs

-Effects packs are sets of additional content, including transitions, titles, stickers, backgrounds, and music.
-Packages help you achieve your creative goals, broaden your expression capabilities, and save time by choosing the right artistic tools.
+Effect packs are collections of additional content - transitions, titles, stickers, backgrounds, overlays, and LUTs.
+These packages help you express your creativity and save time searching for thematic materials.

 Adding an effect package